I’ve long been annoyed by the saying “everything happens for a reason.”

 Does the Bible speak of a God who works to draw out good in the midst of great evil?
 Absolutely.
 But there is tremendous difference between a God who orders the chaos and a God who causes it.

-This does not mean that God does not enact judgment.
-Scripture testifies to this truth.
+That doesn’t mean God does not enact judgment.
+Scripture testifies to the fact that God does.
 But what scripture does not do is ascribe to God the responsibility or blame for every terrible thing that happens in life.

 The truth is we live in a broken world and in such a world terrible, meaningless things happen.
 Not because God wants them to happen, but because our decisions have unavoidable consequences and because nature is an untamable beast that is always on the prowl.